JoostvanPinxten/joostvanpinxten.github.io/usecases.md

 Description:

+Through case studies, we will investigate the impact of model driven engineering, and specialized tools for supporting that process, on product quality, resource management and development time.
+The setting is a young tech company developing safety critical components, with a high level of innovation and variation in their portfolio, and a wide range of skills and projects distributed among a relatively small number of employees.
+Projects flow along a chain where each step involves different people, skills, and tools.
+This diversity introduces problems such as risk of miscommunication, difficulties in resource distribution, complicated documentation, and more.
+Our hypothesis is that the use of tools for incorporating model driven engineering in the project workflow will improve the mentioned aspects in the given setting.

 ## <a name="UC11"></a>UC11 - Multi-Aspect Modeling for Highly Configurable Automotive Test Beds Ready for Smart Engineering Demands

 Partners: **AVL List GmbH**